jjpeterson90/news-site-iii/README.md

 ## Initial Setup

-Each day of the News Site app will build on the previous day's code, starting with the class-based components version first.
+Each day of the News Site app will build on the previous day's code.

 Today, we are going to create 1 new component, 2 pages, and a routing system to build up News Site II.
 A large majority of this code has already been written for you either here or in the previous day's code.
 We'll be moving quite a bit of code from one place to another.